-ently amplified at full-k quasi-BICs, leading to full-k lasing.
+We then excited these quasi-BIC resonances in highorder diffraction regions by oblique plane-wave seeding injections with various in-plane momenta.
+The radiation energy spectra are demonstrated in Fig. 3(b), showing farlarger-than-unity total scattering energy.
+The scattering spectra imply that the radiation waves are coherently amplified at full-k quasi-BICs, leading to full-k lasing.
 The lasing action is attributed to more modal gain experience by the excited unidirectional BGMs (lossy FGMs not excited) in the spontaneously PT-broken phase that is determined by the balanced real and imaginary modulations.
-The full-k lasing (pink-hatched region) is not limited to the two bands in the vicinity of the 3rd stopband, but applicable to any other bands, such as the grey peaks and the additional peaks (high-order TE modes), which is consistent with the university of the unidirectional Bragg couplings.
-The strength of the Bragg scattering dramatically decreases when away from the band edge [42], which dominates over the effects of Q factors.
+The full-k lasing (pink-hatched region) is not limited to the two bands in the vicinity of the 3rd stop band but applicable to any other bands, such as the gray peaks and the additional peaks (high-order TE modes), which is consistent with the university of the unidirectional Bragg couplings.
+The strength of the Bragg scattering dramatically decreases when away from the band edge [60], which dominates over the effects of Q factors.
 Consequently, reduced lasing power is observed when away from the band edge.

-The corresponding field distributions at X point are shown in Fig. 3(c).
-No near-field enhancement in the PTMM and regular reflection/transmission of Gaussian beams are observed at off-resonance [panel (i) in Fig. 3(c)].
-In contrast, panel (ii) in Fig. 3(c) shows largescale anomalous reflective/transmissive lasing with high directionality.
-The nonlocal travelling-wave features and net modal gain experienced by the full-k quasi-BICs give raise to the unidirectional propagation along the whole metamaterial even beyond the incident Gaussian beam spot [inset graph of (ii) in Fig. 3(c)].
-Additionally, the discretized PT modulations induce energy leakage and in-plane momentum, leading to anomalous large-angle (X point, $36^{\circ}$ ) directional lasing, which can reach the theoretical limits $(90^{\circ})$ when the bands approaching the light line.
+The corresponding field distributions at the X point are shown in Fig. 3(c).
+No near-field enhancement in the PTMM and regular reflection and transmission of Gaussian beams are observed at off-resonance [panel (i) in Fig. 3(c)].
+In contrast, panel (ii) in Fig. 3(c) shows large-scale anomalous reflective and transmissive lasing with high directionality.
+The nonlocal traveling-wave features and net modal gain experienced by the full-k quasi-BICs give rise to the unidirectional propagation along the whole metamaterial even beyond the incident Gaussian beam spot